arkency/posts/posts/2013-06-05-how-to-track-activerecord-model-statistics.md

 In this example I assume, that the only method to persist information about created model is to use log messages.
 Of course it's just a simplification.
 In real world you don't want to gather all statistics in log: it can be time consuming to calculate the results, logs can be really big or rotated.

-For alternative persitsence method you have to be aware of 2 things:
+For alternative persistence method you have to be aware of 2 things:

 1. It shouldn't slow down response time too much.
 2. It should be threadsafe.